Heads up. This is a beta page!

 - Travel crib sheets (if needed)

-I first traveled to Cartagena in 2016, and I’ve been back since.
-The city’s tropical climate, cobblestone streets and mix of beach and city exploration require specific packing considerations.
-After spending time there, I learned what works and what doesn’t in the heat and humidity.
+For packing, though, the city’s tropical climate, cobblestone street sightseeing opportunities and Caribbean islands require specific packing considerations.
+After spending time there, I learned what works and what doesn’t, in the stifling heat and humidity.

 Filter by type